benleung/leetcode/cheatsheet.md

 - dfs graph
   - create graph (all directly/indirectly connect)
-  - tranversal with dfs (avoid revisit, action for cluster, stack, explore next, try all node)
+  - traversal with dfs (avoid revisit, action for cluster, stack, explore next, try all node)

 - dfs tree
   - recursive
-    - imagine about how to tranverse
+    - imagine about how to traverse
     - terminal condition of `not node.left and not node.right`)
   - iterations

 - dp-knapsack-01
   - method of all combinations
-  - Tabulation 2-D array (meaning of i,j,d[i][j]) _should revise, easy forget after 2 days..._
+  - Tabulation 2-D array (meaning of i,j,d[i][j]) _should revise, easy forget after 2 days (forget again on march 8)..._
   - use or not use -> formula (or)

 - dp-knapsack-unbounded